Nervous about the SAT or ACT?

 … which—how convenient for us!—correlate to the two main types of students who typically suffer from Test Anxiety in the first place!
 (Don’t worry—I’ve given you strategies for tackling both root causes in this Test Anxiety blog post series.)

-And if we want to take our analysis one step further (because, well, that’s my job as an SAT/ACT wizard!), the reasons for procrastination and under-preparedness are ALSO psychological.
-It’s the Slacker telling herself why the effort isn’t worth the reward because she DOESN’T see the significance of the test—AGAIN, a matter of self-talk and mental buzz.
-And the Perfectionist is ALSO facing down some major villains in his own mind: mainly, the stories he tells himself about the irreversibility and larger-than-life importance of the test.
+And if we want to dig even deeper (because, well, that’s my job as an SAT/ACT guru!), the reasons for procrastination and under-preparedness are ALSO psychological.
+It’s the Slacker telling herself why the effort isn’t worth the reward because she DOESN’T see the significance of the test—AGAIN, a matter of negative inner monologue.
+And the Perfectionist is ALSO facing down some scary dragons in his own mind: mainly, the stories he tells himself about how end-all-be-all this one test sitting is.

 So really, the Perfectionist and the Slacker are two sides of the “Significance” coin.
-The Slacker doesn’t see the significance of the test for her personally, while the Perfectionist sees nothing BUT the significance—and is thus laid flat by anxiety.
-(And, interestingly enough, I’ve found that some Slackers are actually secret Perfectionists—they feel SO daunted by the significance of the test that they don’t even know where to begin trying.)
+The Slacker doesn’t see the significance of the test for her personally, while the Perfectionist sees nothing BUT the significance—and is thus knocked down by dread and self-doubt.
+(And, interestingly enough, I’ve found that some Slackers are actually secret Perfectionists—they feel SO intimidated by the importance of the test that they don’t even know where to begin trying...so they give up before they begin.)

 And where is all this “Significance” or “lack of Significance” coming from?
 Why, the stories you tell yourself in your head—i.e. your mental chatter or your “self talk.”